MBBS in Uzbekistan 2026–27

 Fergana, Uzbekistan

-Private university; NMC approved; Fergana Valley — warm climate; English-medium from Day 1; USMLE-track modules available; growing reputation for FMGE preparation
+Private university; Fergana Valley - warm climate; English-medium from Day 1; USMLE-track modules available; growing reputation for FMGE preparation

 Fergana Medical Institute of Public Health